LLNL/scr/doc/rst/index.rst

 SCR caches checkpoints in scalable storage, which is faster but less reliable than the parallel file system.
 It applies a redundancy scheme to the cache such that checkpoints can be recovered after common system failures.
-It also copies a subset of checkpoints to the parallel file system to recover from less common but more severe failures.
+It copies a subset of checkpoints to the parallel file system to recover from less common but more severe failures.
-In many failure cases, a job can be restarted from a checkpoint in cache, and writing and reading datasets in cache can be orders of magnitude faster than the parallel file system.
+In many failure cases, a job can be restarted from a cached checkpoint.
+Reading and writing datasets to cache may be orders of magnitude faster than the parallel file system.

 .. _fig-aggr_bw: